makeruniverse/docs/docs/index.md

 ## Project Partnering

-We support HPI students and guest students in realizing their Bachelor and Master projects as well as their individual projects at the intersection of software and hardware.
-We offer tools, expert advice, and project documentation.
+We support HPI students and guest students in realizing their [projects](./projects/projects.md).
+These can be Bachelor, Master and also individual projects at the intersection of software and hardware.
+We support by giving access to tools and to experts advice.

+Our further goal is to document intruiging projects as tutorials for future students.

 ## Maker Tools